fsasieta/fsasieta.github.io/_posts/2016-10-16-telecom-hacking.markdown

 Our team ended up winning first place, which I am ecstatic about.
 We got a cash price which will be divided amongst the team members and some really cool swag.

-Many thanks to Dan, Alex, Patrick, Travis, Roy, Milin, JZ and all of the organizers of the event for letting us use this weekend to learn new technologies and let us use the incredible space.
+Many thanks to Roy, Alex, Patrick, Travis, Roy, Milin, Preyansh and Dan for being part of the awesome team.
+Many thanks to all of the organizers of the event for letting us use this weekend to learn new technologies and let us use the incredible space.
 I look forward to going to more hackathons!

 EDIT: I found a link to our presentations in [youtube](https://www.youtube.com/watch?v=uDMALXgzIfc).
-My team's presentation start at minute 34.
+My team's presentation starts at minute 34.

 [tadhack]:     http://tadhack.com/2016/